 This is a phrase shared amongst motivated entrepreneurs and holds especially true in creating websites.
 A website’s design is only as useful as how many users can figure out how to use it.

 Sensitivity towards this issue may show a few prominent ideas.
-Expandable layouts for mobile and wide-screen users is always a big plus.
+Expandable layouts for mobile and wide-screen users are always a big plus.
 You may also consider which page elements are the most necessary and see how different users interact with your pages.
 Analytics data can show a lot about a current website’s design – although this isn’t particularly helpful until after launch.

 Allow Room to Scale

-When CSS first started to grow in popularity this was how many layouts were built.
-Currently we still see designers using percents to manage spacing and page size, although min and max width properties have allowed for much richer customizations.
+When CSS first started to grow in popularity, this was how many layouts were built.
+Currently, we still see designers using percents to manage spacing and page size, although min and max-width properties have allowed for much richer customizations.

 You may also consider using ems as a unit of measurement.
-Using this technique you can create elastic layouts which expand based on the size of your text and how it’s rendered in the current browser.
-When implemented correctly these layouts will be much more user friendly than plain percentages.
+Using this technique, you can create elastic layouts, which expand based on the size of your text and how it’s rendered in the current browser.
+When implemented correctly, these layouts will be much more user-friendly than plain percentages.

 Not Everything Will Trace Perfection

 Odds are, though, that you’ll never find the perfect solution.
 This is probably because no such product exists.
 There will always be a few users running Internet Explorer 6 or browsing from an ancient Windows Mobile phone.
-Test and iterate layout fixes for the majority of visitors and you’ll kill off most, if not all of your major bugs.
+Test and iterate layout fixes for the majority of visitors, and you’ll kill off most, if not all, of your major bugs.

 Layout design is truly an art in itself.
 The initial stage of creation is powerful and takes a lot of energy to work with.
-Once you’ve obtained a solid idea it takes a while to code it out and build a strong foundation on which to fit your website.
+Once you’ve obtained a solid idea, it takes a while to code it out and build a strong foundation on which to fit your website.

 One of the best ways to keep yourself in the know is by setting up a small contact or report page.
 Allowing your visitors to send you design suggestions or bug reports will help solve many problems without requiring a large amount of running around.
-Hold your users’ opinions to the highest caliber and you’re sure to implement scalable, UX-rich web layouts.
+Hold your users’ opinions to the highest caliber, and you’re sure to implement scalable, UX-rich web layouts.